Eyes Playing Tricks

 In the second grade, I met a girl who I’ll call Lilly; a brunette, she sported a tomboyish haircut and was blessed with high cheekbones, always ruddy from the sun.
 Though she smiled a lot, she muffled her laughter into the palm of her hand.
 In our class, Lilly earned the distinction of being the fastest runner.

 Lilly brought a paper to school with all the information about the girl’s softball league in Ocoee- a neighboring town.
 My mother took one look at it and said no can do!
 Practices were several times a week with games on the weekend – too much hassle.
 Lilly had a solution, “My mama will drive you,” she assured me without even asking her mama.
 I thought she was nuts; after all, she had five sisters to keep her mama busy.
-I was dumfounded when, the next day, she confirmed that her mama agreed.
+I was dumbfounded when, the next day, she confirmed that her mama agreed.

 I asked my mother if Lilly’s mama could be my chauffeur, which required providing her first and last name.
 I’d only seen her from a distance, a petite, slightly pudgy woman with Farah Fawcett hair, only shorter.
-She always wore boot-leg jeans atop sneakers, and a t-shirt.
+She always wore boot-leg jeans atop sneakers and a t-shirt.

 In a small town, of course, my mother knew of the woman, but I was surprised to discover that Lilly’s daddy worked under my father’s management, seasonally, in the orange groves.
 A man without an immigration problem who worked seasonally was likely a drunk.

 At seven and 1/2 I already knew that there were two kinds of drunkards – no good boozers and functioning alcoholics.
 No good boozers let their liquor interfere with their livelihoods, whereas functioning alcoholics showed up to work {blood shot eyes, but still working}.
 The later always garnered more sympathy than the former.
-Lilly’s daddy was a boozer, but since he had the distinction of being docile and working hard when he did sign on, he was put into a rare, third category – alcoholics who neither harmed nor benefitted society.
+Lilly’s daddy was a boozer, but since he had the distinction of being docile and working hard when he did sign on, he was put into a rare, third category – alcoholics who neither harmed nor benefited society.
 A melancholy drunk.

 Something else, though, made it extra-ordinary, something that is hard to be honest about, but you well know is the norm the world over, not the exception.
 What they called, dirt poor, did not socialize with working class, which is where our family fell.
-Working class people could cohort with upper class and vica versa, but neither had any dealings with dirt poor, unless it was direct, hand-to-hand charity.
-So, the extreme unlikelihood that I would ever be paired with Lilly for the two years that we were together is something that defies my understanding, from every angle.
+Working class people could cohort with upper class and vice versa, but neither had any dealings with dirt poor, unless it was direct, hand-to-hand charity.
+So, the extreme unlikelihood that I would ever be paired with Lilly for the two years that we were together is something that defies my understanding.
 Still, it happened, and not in a dream.
 I remember many of my Lilly days, though the ending of our story is as sparse and convoluted in my mind as the memory of my own beginning.

 Like most childhood friendships, ours evolved in as much time as it takes to shell a bucket of peas.
 As the relationship deepened, my mother would come out and speak to Lilly’s mama and occasionally invited her in.
 My daddy called her mama, “Sugar,” and made her laugh, just like everyone else who came to our yard.
-When she did that her shoulders shook, her head flew back, exposing back molars, and she’d slap him on the back.
+When she did that, her shoulders shook, her head flew back exposing back molars, and she’d slap him on the back.
 I always wished my mother would laugh at my father’s jokes like that.

-During softball practice and at games, Lilly’s mama was always there cheering me on, which must have been hard to do because I was about as coordinated as a lizard on a greased porch railing, and even worse, I was dead scared of the ball flying near my head.
+During softball practice, and at games, Lilly’s mama was always there cheering me on, which must have been hard to do because I was as coordinated as a lizard on a greased porch railing, and even worse, I was dead scared of the ball flying near my head.
 My strategy, as an outfielder, when a fly ball soared through the air was to duck with my arms over my head like a crazed shooter was on the loose.
-Then, I’d pop my head up, gopher the ball, and throw it to the in-field.
+Then, I’d pop my head up, gopher the ball and throw it to the in-field.
 No matter, Lilly’s mama took me under her wing; between that, and Double Bubble Gum, all was well in the world of softball.

 Lilly, on the other hand, was fearless on the field, so it surprised me when I invited her to a sleep-over at my house and she refused, confiding that she was too scared to sleep away from home.
 On the one night I managed to convince her, she was so petrified, she wet the bed.
 That was the end of that, she never came again.
 On the other hand, I slept at Lilly’s frequently.

-The first time her mama came to pick me up in their faded, brown car, I (always) got a kick out of Lilly’s littlest sisters crouching on the floor board to make more room.
+The first time her mama came to pick me up in their faded, brown car, I got a kick out of Lilly’s littlest sisters crouching on the floor board to make more room.
 All the way, I bounced up and down on the vinyl seat, so happy to be with Lilly and her sisters.
-Just on the outskirts of town, we pulled into a trailer park, which stopped me from bouncing, and made me affix my eyes to the car window like a tourist on an exotic vacation tour.
+Just on the outskirts of town, we pulled into a trailer park, which stopped me from bouncing, and made me affix my eyes to the car window like a tourist on an exotic vacation.
 Lilly’s mama slowed down over the unpaved, dusty road.
 Skinny dogs ran from under their owners’ trailers, forced back with chain gangs, yelping over the loud engine.
 Throngs of trailers on either side lined the way, some in better shape than others.
-Lilly’s home was the last trailer on the right side of the two lane park; baby-blue with white stripes running lengthwise, and held up by cinder blocks, definitely one of the shabbier ones.
+Lilly’s home was the last trailer on the right side of the two lane park; baby-blue with white stripes running lengthwise, and held up by cinder blocks- definitely one of the shabbier ones.
 It backed up to a running creek and was towered over by large oak trees, so that no matter the time of day, the light was always obscured.

 As quickly as we went inside we left to go run wild outside, while Lilly’s mama prepared dinner.
 There were only patches of grass in her yard, it was mostly bald and dirt-packed.
-After a while Lilly’s mama called us in and we huddled around the black and white speckled diner-style table, trimmed with chrome.
+After a while Lilly’s mama called us in and we huddled around the black and white speckled diner-style table trimmed with chrome.
 The meal was pan-fried steak, mashed potatoes, carrots, and purple Kool-Aid.
 I’d never eaten a steak cooked on a skillet, or even a steak prepared by a woman.
 My daddy always grilled them.
 I noticed that these steaks were also thin, resembling country ham.
 I cut up a piece, and put it in my mouth, chewed, and chewed…and chewed for a very long time.
-Each sister was gobbling down her portion while Lilly’s mama sat on a tall stool, without a plate, looking over like a nurse ready to respond to any of her daughters’ need.
+Each sister was gobbling down her portion while Lilly’s mama sat on a tall stool, without a plate, looking over like a butler ready to respond to any of her daughters’ need.

-My jaws were becoming very sore, as I began to panic about the wad of meat in my mouth.
+My jaws were becoming very sore as I began to panic about the wad of meat in my mouth.
 How should I dispose of it discreetly with so many watchful eyes?
 Prickly heat spread over my body along with perspiration on my upper lip and forehead.
 The room was spinning and I felt like I had my tongue stuck in a Chinese finger trap.

 My hazy mind was sharpened when laughter erupted among the whole lot of them – uproarious, causing Lilly’s mama to tilt off her stool, and one younger sister to fall out of her chair.
 Lilly held her laughter in the palm of her hand.
 Only the wispy blond-haired baby, the only blond in the bunch, looked as stupefied as me.